Kitanakagusuku, Okinawa

 Kitanakagusuku (北中城村, Kitanakagusuku-son) is a village located in Nakagami District, Okinawa Prefecture, Japan.

-As of 1 October 2020, the village has an estimated population of 17,969 and the density of 1,600 persons per km².
-The total area is 11.53 km².
+As of 1 October 2020, the village has an estimated population of 17,969 and the density of 1,600 persons per km^{2}.
+The total area is 11.53 km^{2}.
 It is home to Nakagusuku Castle and the Nakagusuku Hotel ruins.

-The village has quite a few centenarians.
+The village has a large number of centenarians.

 Geography

 Kitanakagusuku Village is located in the central part of Okinawa Island, along the eastern coast, commanding Nakagusuku Bay.
 The U.S. military base Camp Foster occupies 14.2% of its area.